While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 Whatever the exact mechanism is, there is strong evidence to show that carrying extra weight increases the risk of many different types of cancer.

-But very few studies have looked at whether cancer risk decreases after someone loses weight.
+But whether cancer risk decreases after someone loses weight isn’t so clear.
 Designing this type of research is particularly hard to do, because it’s difficult to separate people who lose weight through lifestyle changes from people who may have lost weight because they already have cancer.

-And, on top of all this, it’s also hard to find lots of people for studies who have lost weight and keep it off over a long period of time.
+And it’s hard to find lots of people for studies who have lost weight and keep it off over a long period of time.

 What can you do?

-Cancer risk is affected by many different factors – including whether you smoke, how much alcohol you drink, and your genes.
+Cancer risk is affected by many different factors – including whether you smoke, how old you are, and your genes.

 And dropping down to a healthy weight has many health benefits, including reducing your risk of heart disease and diabetes.